-Just like us humans, your dog requires (and deserves) a healthy, balanced diet.
+Like humans, your dog requires (and deserves) a healthy, balanced diet.

 Not only does a proper diet help maintain their physical and mental health, but it also gives your pup a longer-lasting and enjoyable life.

-Feeding your dog the wrong foods can result in sickness, obesity, lethargy, hair loss, skin problems, and ultimately a shorter life span.
+Feeding your dog the wrong foods can result in sickness, obesity, lethargy, hair loss, skin problems, and a shorter life span.
 So, the food you decide to feed your dog truly is an important decision not to take lightly.

 #1 Buy with caution

 Everybody knows that uncanned food — refrigerated and ultimately fresh — doesn’t have a long-lasting shelf life.
 Many companies opt for canned, processed foods because they are cheaper and longer-lasting.